eladyaniv01/SC2MapAnalysis/README.md

 it is meant to be a tool(extension) for [BurnySc2](https://github.com/BurnySc2/python-sc2/)

-Thanks A lot to [DrInfy](https://github.com/DrInfy) for solving one of the biggest challenges,  finding rare choke points, check out his sc2 python framework, [Sharpy](https://github.com/DrInfy/sharpy-sc2) for rapid bot development,
+Thanks A lot to [DrInfy](https://github.com/DrInfy) for solving one of the biggest challenges,  finding rare choke points.

+check out his work

+* [Sharpy](https://github.com/DrInfy/sharpy-sc2) for rapid bot development.

-check out [sc2pathlib](https://github.com/DrInfy/sc2-pathlib)  a high performant rust module with python interface for pathfinding
+* [sc2pathlib](https://github.com/DrInfy/sc2-pathlib)  a high performant rust module with python interface for pathfinding